LordDashMe/php-static-class-interface/README.md

 namespace Demo\MyClass;

-// Import the main class of the plugin. use LordDashMe\StaticClassInterface\Facade;
+// Import the main class of the package. use LordDashMe\StaticClassInterface\Facade;

 class ServiceClass